How To File An Independent Film & Television Alliance Arbitration Claim

 7. A statement of the relief or remedy sought.

-All IFTA Arbitration Awards will be sent to the email addresses or fax numbers provided by the Parties and followed by mail according to the foregoing procedures.
+All IFTA Arbitration Awards will be sent to the email addresses or fax numbers provided by the Parties and followed by mail according to these same procedures.

 Arbitrator Deposits (unused portions are refundable)

-Arbitrators require that the parties pay a specified deposit amount.
+Arbitrators require that the parties pay a specified deposit amount (currently US$1,500 per party).
 From that deposit amount, the assigned arbitrator will deduct his/her hourly fee in direct proportion to the amount of work done on the arbitration.
+In the case of a default, the minimum charge shall be the amount of the initial deposit.
 Please note, if one party fails to participate in the arbitration, the arbitrator has the discretion to require the participating party to provide the absent party’s arbitrator deposit as well as its own.